Synaco/prolug-linux-admin/unit4/u4_lab.md

    man uptime
    ```

    Read `man uptime` and figure out what those 3 numbers represent.
+       - It shows load for the past 1, 5, 15 minutes.

    Referencing this server, do you think it is under high load?
 Why or why not?
+       - Not under heavy load because it returned 0 for all three.

 6. Check who has recently logged into the server and who is currently in